Human Behavior is Your Company’s Biggest Risk Surface

 For security and technology leaders, the enterprise collaboration ecosystem is now a tangled nightmare of blind spots and unregulated risk.

-In this insightful webinar, Malcolm Harkins and Chris Plescia discuss how businesses can mitigate their risk exposure and erase the blind spots of collaboration with near real-time compliance monitoring and moderation from Aware.
+In this insightful webinar, Malcolm Harkins and Chris Plescia discuss how businesses can mitigate their risk exposure and erase the blind spots of collaboration with near real-time compliance adherence and moderation from Aware.

 Watch the webinar now to learn how you can take charge of your collaboration tools and realize their value while installing the safety nets that protect the enterprise from the risks of human behavior.